stevekinney/bartleby-electron-example/notes/hello.md

-I live on the file system
+I live on the file system.